D'Wayne Bates: Chicago Bears

-During the 1999 NFL Draft, Bates was selected by the Chicago Bears in the 3rd Round as the 71st overall pick.
+During the 1999 NFL draft, Bates was selected by the Chicago Bears in the third Round as the 71st overall pick.
 With the Bears, Bates was used mostly on special teams or as a backup receiver during his three seasons in Chicago (1999–2001).

 Minnesota Vikings

 Bates became a restricted free agent in 2002.
-The Minnesota Vikings offered Bates a three year $2.85 million deal, which the Bears matched on April 3, 2002.
+The Minnesota Vikings offered Bates a three-year $2.85 million deal, which the Bears matched on April 3, 2002.
 However, the Bears waived Bates the following day after failing to renegotiate his contract or trade him to another team.
 Bates signed with the Vikings the following week.

-2002 was Bates' best season in the NFL, as he caught 50 passes for 689 yards and four touchdowns, more than triple of the 15 receptions Bates had as a member of the Bears.
-However, in 2003, Bates' production diminished as he only caught 15 passes for 151 yards.
+2002 was Bates's best season in the NFL, as he caught 50 passes for 689 yards and four touchdowns, more than triple of the 15 receptions Bates had as a member of the Bears.
+However, in 2003, Bates's production diminished as he only caught 15 passes for 151 yards.
 During the off-season, he was sent to the Tampa Bay Buccaneers, but was cut after just one month.
 Following his stint in Tampa, Bates returned to Evanston to train and wait for NFL free agent offers.
 He retired from professional football in 2005.